Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Fixing the degeneracy of conformal states

 To calibrate the above issues, we first orthonormalize the eigenvectors using the standard Gram-Schmidt process, where the eigenvectors with lower conformal dimensions have higher priorities.
 The next step is to rotate the basis $\ket{u_a}$ to build the conformal states $\ket{\mathcal{O}_\alpha}$:

-We use the scheme described in \tabref{tab:OperatorInsertion} to build the lattice implementation of conformal operators using the finite-difference method and operator fusion.
-Note that $\ket{T_\alpha}$'s are the corresponding coarse-grained tensors and they contain higher states in the conformal tower of $\mathcal{O}_\alpha$.
+We use the scheme described in \tabref{tab:OperatorInsertion} to build the implementation of conformal operators at the lattice level using the finite difference method and operator fusion.
+Note that $\ket{T_\alpha}$'s are the corresponding coarse-grained tensors and contain higher states in the conformal tower of $\mathcal{O}_\alpha$.
 For example:

 The Gram matrix $S'$ is the dot product between $\ket{u_a}$ and $\ket{T_\alpha}$:

 We expect the block-diagonal part of $S'$ will cancel the rotation matrix, and the off-block-diagonal part is the higher terms that correspond to finite-difference error like \eqref{eq:finiteDifferenceError}: